adjust/unity_purchase_sdk/README.md

 #### Process verification response

-As described in the code above, you need to pass a method which is going to process verification response to `VerifyPurchaseiOS` or `VerifyPurchaseAndroid` method.
+As described in the code above, you need to pass a method which is going to process the verification response to the `VerifyPurchaseiOS` or `VerifyPurchaseAndroid` methods.

 In the example above, we designed the `VerificationInfoDelegate` method to be called once the response arrives.
 The response to purchase verification is represented with